A view of a glacier taken from below, with snow-capped mountains in the distance. Taken at Vatnajökull glacier, Iceland

 Wrapping up

 Iceland at 55+ doesn’t have to be terrifying.
 It does require a little planning, a lot of pacing, and the occasional reminder that your plantar fascia may be plotting against you.
-Between sensible preparation, realistic trail days, trusting guides and locals, and strategically soaking in thermal pools, you can keep moving, laughing, and actually enjoying the scenery rather than just surviving it.
+Sensible preparation, realistic trail days, trusting guides and locals, and strategically soaking in thermal pools, you can make sure you actually enjoy the scenery, rather than just survive it.

 Suggested reading